CGS & CML Reference¶

 | CGS | domain.yaml |

 Declares entities and capability kinds (query, get, …).
+Optional views: declares composed read-only DAGs over existing capabilities (see Composed read views).
+Optional schema_overlay: merges workspace-specific typed entities or columns at execute session open (see Runtime schema overlay).
 Whether an entity has both query and get determines whether hydration is eligible — not how HTTP works. |

 | CML | mappings.yaml |

-Compiles each capability to HTTP/GraphQL.
+Compiles each capability to HTTP/GraphQL — or transport: view for view-backed queries (no outer HTTP template).
 Optional composable pagination: (PaginationConfig: params, location, …) on query mappings drives multi-request pagination; list decode shape lives in response: / decoder config. |

-| Runtime | plasm-runtime, plasm-agent |
+| Runtime | plasm-runtime, plasm |

-Evaluates CML, loops pages when CLI --limit/--all (or internal caps) ask for more, decodes rows, merges into GraphCache.
-LLM execute uses opaque page(pg#) continuations (session-scoped) instead of exposing raw API pagination fields.
+Evaluates CML, executes views as internal DAGs (HTTP only for inner nodes), loops pages when execution asks for more rows (postfix limits, session page(pg#) continuations, or internal caps), decodes rows, merges into GraphCache.
+LLM / MCP execute uses opaque page(pg#) handles instead of exposing raw API pagination field names.
 Then (by default) runs concurrent GET per row to upgrade summary → complete when CGS has a get for that entity. |

 CGS (Capability Graph Schema) — domain.yaml¶